 - Municipal actions must not crowd out the role of the private sector in meeting the recycling challenge.

 - Industry must to take responsibility for the products they produce, and provide infrastructure to take back these products.

 - The pricing of waste services is key, usually linked to rates, income or a specific charge on the number of bins used.

 - We need a massive sustained awareness campaign, nationally coordinated, but implemented at local level.
-(As we are doing, so please send the Green Times to your friends and colleagues.)

 - Industry Waste Management Plans are regarded as consensual tools as they enable industries and companies to set waste minimisation targets and funding mechanisms.
 Many industries are reluctant to commit themselves to targets that they cannot achieve.
 However targets can be reviewed and refined to result in the most effective measures and realistic targets.

 In conclusion, whilst the strategy is clear about the collection side of recycling, it is less specific about responsibilities in respect of the creation of markets for recyclables.
 The lack of markets and price fluctuations will be detrimental to any serious commitment to diverting waste from landfill.
 Major incentives in place for industries and entrepreneurs to invest in technologies however enable the development of products from wastes that may not be land filled.

 A growing interest in recycling projects can help to address environmental challenges and create jobs.
 Strong, well co-ordinated industry associations are vital in enabling industries to get to grips with its waste management challenges in a proactive way.